 Dr. Amy Gutmann is an internationally renowned scholar whose research addresses some of the most salient issues in contemporary society, including democratic deliberation, religious freedom, equal opportunity, race and multiculturalism, education, health care, and ethics and public affairs.
 Please download Dr. Gutmann’s full CV (PDF).

-An award-winning political scientist, Dr. Gutmann most recently co-authored Everybody Wants to Go to Heaven but Nobody Wants to Die with Penn Integrates Knowledge Professor Jonathan Moreno.
+An award-winning political scientist, Dr. Gutmann most recently co-authored Everybody Wants to Go to Heaven but Nobody Wants to Die: Bioethics and the Transformation of Health Care in America with Penn Integrates Knowledge Professor Jonathan Moreno.
 Published by W.W.
 Norton in August 2019, Gutmann and Moreno provide an eye-opening look at the inevitable moral choices that accompany medical progress.
-Dr. Gutmann, who oversees Penn’s academic medical center and health system—home to six FDA-approved therapies within the past two years—chaired President Obama’s Bioethics Commission, of which Moreno served as a senior adviser.
+In 2020, they unveiled an afterword on pandemic ethics in the paperback version of their book.
+Dr. Gutmann, who oversees Penn’s academic medical center and health system—home to 13 FDA approvals for new treatments including the first personalized cellular therapy for cancer—chaired President Obama’s Bioethics Commission, of which Moreno served as a senior adviser.

 In 2012, Dr. Gutmann and Dennis Thompson, of Harvard, published The Spirit of Compromise: Why Governing Demands It and Campaigning Undermines It, arguing that uncompromising mindsets lead ultimately only to the preservation of the status quo.
 The authors demonstrate that it is not political partisanship—strong partisans in fact often are effective in the art of political compromise—but rather the advent of “the perpetual campaign cycle” that contributes most to political stasis.